-5. Tighten the locknut on the brake cable.

-and tighten its locknut to the specified torque.

-When tightening the locknut, hold the adjusting bolt with a wrench so that it does not turn together with the locknut.
+- 6. Tighten the locknut on the brake cable. - 7.
+Slide the rubber cover to its original position. - 8.
+Turn in the adjusting bolt at the rear brake caliper until it feels tight, then turn it out 1/8 turn and tighten its locknut to the specified torque.
+NOTICE: When tightening the locknut, hold the adjusting bolt with a wrench so that it does not turn together with the locknut.
+[ECB00521]

-6. Turn in the adjusting bolt at the rear brake cal-

-iper until it feels tight, then turn it out 1/8 turn

-Locknut (rear brake caliper): 16 Nm (1.6 m·kgf, 11 ft·lbf)
+Locknut (rear brake caliper): 16 Nm (1.6 m·kgf, 12 ft·lbf)

-Operating with improperly serviced or adjusted brakes could cause the brakes to malfunction, resulting in reduced braking performance.
+Operating with improperly serviced or adjusted brakes could cause the brakes to malfunction. resulting in reduced braking performance.
 This could increase the chance of a collision or accident.
 After adjusting the parking brake free play, block the rear of the ATV off the ground and spin the rear wheels.
 Check to make sure there is no brake drag.
 If brake drag is noticed, perform the adjustment again.